Pediatric follow-up clinics for high-risk infants

 Children who were born prematurely or were very sick at birth have an increased risk for growth or feeding problems.
 In order to maximize your child’s developmental growth and to ensure that he or she is eating appropriately, we encourage you to bring your child to a follow-up clinic.
 Without the appropriate care, your child will be at a higher risk for delays that could have an impact later in life.

-Providence Neurodevelopmental Center for Children provides a clinic for infants who are at risk for delays in developmental growth or feeding problems due to premature birth or significant illness.
+Providence Children's Development Institute provides a clinic for infants who are at risk for delays in developmental growth or feeding problems due to premature birth or significant illness.
 The clinic is staffed by a team of specialists who evaluate and treat infants at high risk for developmental problems.
 Our staff will analyze how your child learns, develops speech and performs motor activities.
 They will evaluate his or her nutritional needs and address your concerns regarding behavior.
 Our goal is to help your child obtain optimal development.

 A typical schedule for children in the follow-up clinic, and the services they receive at those visits, looks like this: